abdulazizasiri/Java-Spring/Udacity-Course/Core_4_Data_Storage/README.md

 Persistence Context: Describes the relationship between all the Entity instances in our program and their representations in the underlying database.

+Instance: A specific copy of an Entity in program memory.

+- Persistence Context Entity States

+- Transient: not associated with the persistence context.
+Often has not yet had an ID assigned.

+- Managed: persistent.
+Managed by the current persistence context.
+Changes to the entity will be reflected in the backing database.

+- Detached: previously managed.
+Occurs to all managed entities when persistence context ends.

+- Removed: scheduled to be removed from the database.
+Java object still exists and has ID.